 • Any history of Grade 3b FL

-• Any history of transformation and/or diffuse large B-cell lymphoma (DLBCL)
+• Any history of disease transformation and/or diffuse large B-cell lymphoma (DLBCL)

 • Documented refractoriness to an obinutuzumab monotherapy containing regimen in glofitamab-containing treatment combination